-Energy Drinks are heavily marketed to young people, promoting a boost in mental and physical energy and increased performance.
+Energy drinks are heavily marketed to young people, promoting a boost in mental and physical energy and increased performance.
 This makes them sound appealing, even though they provide no actual health benefits.
-In fact, they provide high levels of stimulants and sugar, they do the exact opposite.
+In fact, with high levels of stimulants and sugar, they do the exact opposite.

-The stimulant effect of energy drinks comes from additives such as caffeine and guarana (a caffeine containing compounds), sugars, B vitamins, tea extracts, taurine and ginseng – just to name a few.
-These may be natural or artificial compounds, however regardless of their source they still have an unnatural stimulatory effect on the body to make us feel more awake and alert for a short period of time.
-For adolescents especially, care should be taken to limit or avoid consuming energy drinks.
+The stimulant effect of energy drinks comes from additives such as caffeine and guarana (a caffeine containing compound), sugars, B vitamins, tea extracts, taurine and ginseng – just to name a few.
+While some of these may be natural compounds, they cause an unnatural effect on the body to make us feel more awake and alert for a short period of time.

 Water is free from the tap, rehydrates the body, helps to clean the mouth and contains fluoride which helps to protect our teeth.